RedVoxInc/redvox-examples/docs/source/06_get_yamnet_classifications.md

 In order to use these features, you must be using a RedVox account that has the `RedVox` tier and the `YamNet` feature enabled.
 Accounts that meet these requirements include `redvoxcore` and `redvoxtesting4`.

-Contact Anthony to include these features in another account.
+Contact [Redvox Support](mailto:support@redvox.io) to include these features in another account.

 ## Enabling Edge YAMNet